 Expenditures for entertainment must be authorized by Congress.
 For example, Congress may appropriate amounts for "official reception and representation expenses."
 These sums are traditionally sought, justified, and granted in the context of an agency's need to interact with various nongovernment individuals or organizations.
 Precisely who these individuals or organizations are may vary by agency.
 An agency has wide discretion in the use of its official reception and representation appropriation.
-The President's Budget for FY 2017 includes \$403,500 for official reception and representation expenses for Treasury.
+The President's Budget for FY 2018 includes \$398,500 for Treasury's official reception and representation expenses.
 We plan to assess whether Treasury has adequate controls over the expenditure of official reception and representation funds and whether these funds are used to further Treasury's mission.

-Agreed-upon Procedures for Intra-governmental Transactions
+Intra-governmental Transactions